 Five people were killed on Texas roads during the weekend.
 In Oklahoma, the Department of Public Safety says four people died as a result of weather-related accidents.

 Before moving into the Plains, the system hurled high winds, snow and flooding rains into the West and Southwest.
-New Mexico State Police say a 4-year-old girl was killed in Roosevelt County Friday when her family's car slid off the road and overturned.
+New Mexico State Police say a four-year-old girl was killed in Roosevelt County Friday when her family's car slid off the road and overturned.
 Friday, firefighters in Tucson recovered the body of a man who was thought to be swept away by high water in the Santa Cruz River.

 The system was also blamed for three wind-related deaths in California late last week.